-The Board of Directors met four times during the last fiscal year and one time in executive session.
-All directors who served in 2015 attended 100% of the aggregate number of meetings of the Board and of the committees on which they served, held during the portion of the last fiscal year for which they were directors or committee members, respectively.
+The Board of Directors met eight times during the last fiscal year and one time in executive session.
+All directors who served in 2016 attended 100% of the aggregate number of meetings of the Board and of the committees on which they served that were held during the portion of the last fiscal year for which they were directors or committee members, respectively, with the exception of the Audit Committee Meeting held on November 10, 2016, in which Dr. Fabrizio Bonanni was absent due to technical difficulties in the Company's transmission of the dial-in instructions for the meeting.